zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

     @classmethod
     def create(cls, name, location):
-        """ Initialize a new Department object and save the object to the database """ department = Department(name, location)
+        """ Initialize a new Department instance and save the object to the database """ department = Department(name, location)
         department.save()
         return department

     def update(self):
-        """Update the table row corresponding to the current Department object.""" sql = """
+        """Update the table row corresponding to the current Department instance.""" sql = """
             UPDATE departments
             SET name = ?, location = ?